anto-80/Hashing_project/README.md

-# Hashing_project, using bcrypt nad basic auth
+# Hashing_project, using bcrypt and basic auth